neondatabase/neon/pageserver/src/remote_storage/README.md

 For now, due to this, we consider local workdir files as source of truth, not removing them ever and adjusting remote files instead, if image files mismatch.

-* no proper retry management

-Now, the storage sync attempts to redo the upload/download operation for the image files that failed.
-No proper task eviction or backpressure is implemented currently: the tasks will stay in the queue forever, reattempting the downloads.

-This will be fixed when more details on the file consistency model will be agreed on.

 * sad rust-s3 api

 rust-s3 is not very pleasant to use: